sfomuseum/go-html-offline/README.md

 `service-worker-inventoryd` is an HTTP server that will fetch a URL and generate a "network-or-cache" style service worker JavaScript file for the assets listed in that page (URL) using the `offline.AddServiceWorker` method.

+The server does not provide any access controls so if that's important to you then you will need to run this server behind something that does.

 ```
 ./bin/service-worker-inventoryd -h
 Usage of ./bin/service-worker-inventoryd: